satyalohit/watchedit/README.md

 ## APP FEATURES
 - Users can login via google.
 - Logged In Users can keep track of movies they watched (add/edit/delete)
+- multiple users can use the same app